carlos-a-g-h/pysqlitekv/README.md

 This is the file: "a_key_value_store_on_top_of_sqlite.py"

-Just copy the library to your code, no need to go through pip
+Just copy it directly to your code and rename it to something smaller

 ## How to use